How to add videos to your WordPress sidebar

 Stylesheet

 Open “style.css” to add some CSS rules for your extra video feature.
 Here’s a starting point, but you’ll have to edit it to fit your needs.
 This code is meant to work with the code above.
-So, if you’ve changed the width and height of your player, you might have to accomodate.
+So, if you’ve changed the width and height of your player, you might have to accommodate.

 .video {